fChristenson/My-life-as-a-programmer/README.md

 Typescript provides interfaces and so SOLID can be easily applied.
 But is it needed for JS?
 Is it common to use them?

 ### Misc

-> As a software developer/engineer, what technologies do you feel are a waste of time learning?
-Why?

 > What is something impossible you’ve been asked to do as a software engineer?